FLINT, Michigan —

-Today, she finds herself at the Flint Institute of Arts as its first photography instructor.
+Today, she finds herself at the Flint Institute of Arts as its newest photography instructor.
 Flintside spoke with the multi-talented Flint native to talk photography, her new role as an instructor, and why representation matters.

 My Proulx pictured teaching kids the art and skill of photography.